Nainagarg19/Minikiosk/README.md

 A Django Student Management System has 3 User Interfaces, The Admin Side, that can see overall summary charts of students performance, staffs performances, courses, subjects, leave, etc. Staff/Teacher Side, can see the overall summary charts related to their students, their subjects, leave status, etc. and Student Side, that can see the overall summary charts related to their attendance, their subjects, leave status, etc.

-# Features Of This Student Management System Project In Django
+# Features Of this Minikiosk In Django
 ### A. Admin Users Can
 1.See Overall Summary Charts of Students Performance, Staffs Performances, Courses, Subjects, Leave, etc. <br />
 2.Manage Staffs (Add, Update and Delete) <br />